Restricting Access to C++ Classes

 Ryan McCombe

-We've now successfully abstracted our Monster objects into their own class.
-This is keeping our code nice and organised.
+We've now successfully abstracted our Monster objects into a class.
+This is keeping our code nice and organized.

 class Monster {